 Pieces of Britney (July 2021)

-An 8-part docu-series about Britney Spears, written and presented by me for BBC Radio 4.
-Featuring 18 talking heads, in-depth archive clips and drama by playwright Katie Hims, the show is a sympathetic rendering of Britney Spears’ life and the cultural forces that have shaped it to ask: how do we treat women in the public eye?
-Delving into the paparazzi Gold Rush, the explosion of celebrity gossip blogs, misogyny and shame culture in the early noughties – and of course, Britney’s infamous 13-year conservatorship, from which she is petitioning the court to dissolve – the show was No.1 on iTunes for 2 weeks and stayed in the Top 10 for more than a month, garnering millions of downloads.
+I was commissioned to write and present an 8-part audio documentary about Britney Spears for BBC Radio 4, which told the story of her life the cultural forces that have shaped it to ask: how do we treat women in the public eye?
+Delving into the paparazzi Gold Rush, the explosion of celebrity gossip blogs, misogyny and shame culture in the early noughties – and of course, Britney’s infamous 13-year conservatorship, from which she is petitioning the court to dissolve – the show was included in the Top Podcasts of 2021 by The Guardian, The Times, The Sunday Times, Apple and Medium.

 Beautifully constructed and narrated by one of the best voices in podcasting, the mellifluous Pandora Sykes … It tells its story — Spears’s rise from redneck Louisiana to mega fame to dodgy conservatorship — with effortless narrative energy.The Times

 Seamlessly assembled and achieves an impressive level of depthThe Financial Times

 Pandora Sykes is trying to do something different with this podcast: to present a sympathetic portrait, and locate Spears within a cultural context.
 An admirable ambition… This is an absorbing podcast, and I recommend it.The Guardian

 Sykes makes a compelling moral case in Pieces of Britney for this being an important story… In incisive, urgent narration she charts Spears’s rise to fame… Spears is at the centre of this story, but Sykes also makes this a cultural reappraisal of how our society treats women and a strong analysis of a tumultuous media landscape.The Sunday Times

 The Missing (2020 -)